Sage-Bionetworks-IT/lambda-finops-s3-cost-report/README.md

 ## Design

-This lambda will query Cost Explorer for monthly service totals and S3 usage type totals, then email a report of the results to the given recipients.
+This lambda will query Cost Explorer for monthly totals grouped by service, and also S3-specific totals grouped by S3 usage type (e.g. bytes transferred), then send an email report of the results to the given recipients.

 ### Parameters